• Skip to content

 Churches are legally allowed to rent out their facilities.
 However, a church interested in renting out space must carefully evaluate the legal implications of becoming a landlord.

-Here are some important things to consider before renting out your church facility.
+Here are some important things to consider before you rent a church building.
 Please note that this article is for informational purposes only and should not be construed as legal advice.
 Always consult with an attorney before making any decisions for your own church.

 Will You Create an Event Use Agreement or a Lease Agreement?